myridia/domain-swapper/README.md

 wordpress.This plugin let you do it.

 ## How to test the plugin
-The plugin is integrated into the Wordpress CMS framework what this framework is integrated into a webserver, database and php engine.
-And all they are integrated into a operationsystem.
-To virtualize all this, we created a docker-compose file what will help you to virtualize all those services.
+The plugin is integrated into the WordPress CMS framework, what by itself is integrated into a web server, database and PHP engine.
+And all they need to be integrated into an operating system.
+To virtualize all this, we created a docker-compose file what will help you to run and virtualize all those services.

 ## Steps to run the the docker-compose
 *    have docker and docker-compose in your operation system